Last modified: August 28, 2020

 11.3 Requirements for Subprocessor Engagement.
 Before engaging any Subprocessor, Looker will ensure that the Subprocessor's security and privacy practices are assessed to verify that the Subprocessor provides a level of security and privacy appropriate to the data it will access and the services it will provide.
 In addition, when engaging any Subprocessor, Looker will:

-- the Subprocessor only accesses and uses Customer Data as required to perform the obligations subcontracted to it and in accordance with the Agreement (including these Terms) and the Data Transfer Solution(s);
+- the Subprocessor only accesses and uses Customer Data as required to perform the obligations subcontracted to it and in accordance with the Agreement (including these Terms) and the Model Contract Clauses or Alternative Transfer Solution, as applicable under Section 10.2 (Data Transfers);

 - if the GDPR applies to the processing of Customer Personal Data, data protection obligations equivalent to those referred to in Article 28(3) of the GDPR are imposed on the Subprocessor;